“The best way to find yourself, is to lose yourself in the service of others.” Gandhi

 One of the most valuable and rewarding ways you can help musicians is by volunteering with us.

-Volunteers contribute to our work in a variety of ways, with commitment levels ranging from one-off event stewarding, fundraising, and selling Christmas cards, through to ongoing support for some of the older musicians we help.
+Volunteers contribute to our work in a variety of ways, with commitment levels ranging from one-off event stewarding and fundraising, through to ongoing support for some of the older musicians we help.

 Why volunteer for us